Robotics-BUT/BPC-PRP/src/2_labs/text/1_lab.md

-# Lab 1 - Laboratory Introduction & Linux
+# Lab 1 - Development Environment & First C++ Program

 Responsible: Ing.
-Jakub Minařík
+Petr Šopák

-This lab briefly introduces the environment used for development and testing throughout the BPC-PRP course.
+This laboratory introduces the basic development environment used throughout the **BPC-PRP** course.

-The following 3 chapters will take you through installing and setting up the basic environment, and you will practice the Linux CLI.
+The goal is to get familiar with Linux, command-line tools, and to compile and run a simple C++ program.

+By the end of this lab, you should be able to:
+; - navigate the Linux file system using the CLI,
+  - create and edit source files,
+  - compile and run a basic C++ program,
+  - understand the role of an IDE and ROS 2 in this course.

-## Linux (1h)
+## Linux & Command Line Basics (≈ 60 min)

 ### Installation (optional)